jbeich/platform_external_avb/README.md

 `dtbo.img`.
 Typical options to be used here include `--hash_algorithm` and `--salt`.

+The variable `BOARD_AVB_VBMETA_VERSION` should be set to `minimum libavb version` of system.img:

+    $ avbtool info_image --print_minimum_libavb_version --image $OUT/system.img
+    1.0

+    BOARD_AVB_VBMETA_VERSION := 1.0

+If this is not set, the default value will be `avbtool version`:

+    $ avbtool version
+    avbtool 1.2.3

+    BOARD_AVB_VBMETA_VERSION defaults to 1.2

+BOARD_AVB_VBMETA_VERSION is used to perform compatibility match in project Treble.
+It will be checked against the following two system properties on a live device to ensure the device can parse vbmeta on the new system image prior to system-only OTA:

+* `ro.boot.vbmeta.avb_version`: the libavb version in bootloader
+* `ro.boot.avb_version`: the libavb version in Android OS (init/fs_mgr)

 Build system variables (such as `PRODUCT_SUPPORTS_VERITY_FEC`) used for previous version of Verified Boot in Android are not used in AVB.